 This fiber rich soup for weight loss cabbage recipe is, like, a nutritional rockstar.

 - Fiber: Obviously, it’s in the title!
-Cabbage, carrots, celery, and especially those cannellini beans are absolutely loaded.
+Cabbage, carrots, celery, and especially those cannellini beans are loaded.
 Fiber is key for digestive health, helps slow down sugar absorption (no wild blood sugar spikes, yay!), and contributes significantly to that “I’m not hungry anymore” feeling.

 - Vitamins and Minerals: You’re getting a ton of Vitamin K and C from the cabbage, Vitamin A from the carrots, and a whole spectrum of B vitamins, potassium, and iron from the beans and other veggies.
 It’s a nutrient dense meal without a huge calorie count.